Å: Chamorro

 Å and å are also used in the practical orthography of Chamorro, a language indigenous to the people of Northern Mariana Islands and Guam.
+Unmarked a represents the low front unrounded vowel, while å represents the low back rounded vowel.
 The Chamorro name for Guam is Guåhån, and its capital is called Hagåtña.

 Greenlandic

 In Greenlandic, å is not used in native words, but is used in several loanwords from Danish, such as båndoptageri (Danish båndoptager) 'tape recorder'.
 Like in Danish, å is sorted last in the alphabet.

-Symbol for ångström
+Symbol for angstrom

-The letter "Å" (U+00C5) is also used throughout the world as the international symbol for the non-SI unit ångström, a physical unit of length named after the Swedish physicist Anders Jonas Ångström.
-It is always upper case in this context (symbols for units named after persons are generally upper-case).
-The ångström is a unit of length equal to ×10^-10 m (one ten-billionth of a meter) or 0.1 nm.
+The letter "Å" (U+00C5) is also used as the international symbol for the non-SI unit angstrom, a physical unit of length named after the Swedish physicist Anders Jonas Ångström.
+It is always uppercase in this context (symbols for units named after people are generally uppercase).
+The angstrom is equal to ×10^-10 m (one ten-billionth of a meter) or 0.1 nm.